ebuwaevbuoma-fike/r_vs_python_workshop/README.md

 **Workshop Objectives:**

 * Gain a foundational understanding of Python for data analysis.
-* Build and navigate a local Python environment for your projects.
 * Explore key Python libraries for data manipulation and visualization.
 * Compare and contrast the strengths and weaknesses of R and Python for different data analysis tasks.
 * Develop practical skills in using Python for data analysis.
+* Bonus content: Build and navigate a local Python environment for your projects.

 **Contents:**

 * **Python Environment:**
-    * `rpy2_env.yml`: A conda environment file for setting up the necessary Python packages.
+    * `rpy2_workshop.yml`: A conda environment file for setting up the necessary Python packages.
 * **Workshop Materials:**
     * Jupyter Notebooks or Python scripts with code examples and exercises.
     * Data files used in the workshop.
     * Other relevant resources (e.g., documentation, tutorials).

-**Getting Started:**
+**Getting Started :**

-Do you have an IDE (e.g., VS Code), Conda and Python installed?
-1. **Yes**: Clone the repository and create a branch for this workshop, then follow Step 4 onwards under the "Optional Pre-Workshop Setup: Python Environment for Data Analysis" section of the notebook.

-2. **No**: Follow the steps under the "Optional Pre-Workshop Setup: Python Environment for Data Analysis" section of the notebook.
+Follow the steps under the "Installations and Setup for Google Colab" section of the notebook.

 **Data Source**